 I’ve always loved Washington DC – the architecture, the landscape, everything.
 And even though I’ve visited many times, some for business and others for taking family or friends around on a tour, I’ve never stayed overnight to enjoy it for successive days in a row.
-I’ve told numerous people that if A ever wanted to live in a city (which will never happen), I’d pick DC.
+I’ve told numerous people that if Andrew ever wanted to live in a city (which will never happen), I’d pick DC.
 Recently, I had the chance to spend a weekend there with my sister so we went wild.
 We walked all over from Massachusetts Avenue to the Smithsonian area and the next day over to Georgetown.
-We enjoyed various restaurants (we were definitely a bit bummed to miss out on a few on our list but I guess you can only eat so much, eh?).
-So I’ve put together a list of things to do in Washington DC for you that revolve around spending a weekend in the city.
+We enjoyed various restaurants (we were definitely a bit bummed to miss out on a few on our list but I guess you can only eat so much, right?).
+So I’ve put together an itinerary for a Washington DC weekend trip should you ever find yourself in this beautiful city.

-Monuments – There are numerous monuments scattered throughout DC but my favorite ones are the Jefferson Memorial, Washington Monument and the Lincoln Memorial.
+Monuments & Memorials – There are numerous monuments scattered throughout DC but my favorite ones are the Jefferson Memorial, Washington Monument and the Lincoln Memorial.
 All are extremely photogenic so make sure you at least add those to your list!
 You can also look for the Vietnam Veterans Memorial and the Korean War Veterans Memorial.
 Both are beautiful to walk through.

 Smithsonian Museums – Your Washington D.C. weekend wouldn’t be complete without at least 1 Smithsonian museum.
-The Smithsonian Museums are all free.
-That’s right.
-FREE.
-This is one of my favorite things about DC – really good museums for free.
+The Smithsonian Museums are all FREE.
+As I said before, this is one of my favorite things about DC – really good museums for free.
 There aren’t many places like that around the USA so make sure you take advantage of it.
 My favorites would have to be the Air & Space Museum and the Natural History Museum.

 Georgetown – You name any store, Georgetown has got it.
 If you’re looking for a shopping weekend, make sure you put Georgetown at the top of your bucket list.
 Aside from the great shopping, Georgetown is extremely charming and very picturesque.